rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ## Developing ML model

-We assume that you follow techniques to develop suitable models.
+We assume that you follow existing techniques to develop suitable models.
 >To be written

 ## Training and ML model experiments

-After having the model, we will do the training and experiments.
+After having the model, we will do the training and model experiments.
 We will need to record performance metrics, machine information, etc. and associate them with the data to be used (and the metadata) so that we can have all information is linked for an end-to-end ML experiment.

-### Tools for ML model experiments.
+### Tools for experimenting ML models

 There are many tools.
-If one of these issues have been your challenges on managing the project, [MLflow](https://mlflow.org/) might be a good tool to help you stay on top of what is going on.
+If one of these issues have been your challenges on managing ML models, [MLflow](https://mlflow.org/) might be a good tool to help you stay on top of what is going on.
 Using MLFlow,  we study how to capture the relationships among configurable parameters, machine learning code, the input data, output result, and performance metrics.

-#### MLFlow Introduction and installation
+#### MLflow introduction and installation
 >Note: to be simplified, reducing the text
 MLFlow is a popular python package for machine learning life cycle.
 It provides many functions such as follows: